White House staff joined call with Paul Whelan's sister after she ripped Biden administration – KION546

 “Look, I’ve been in the job a month and I’ve seen literally every day, I’ve seen the President engage … on these cases,” Kirby said.
 “I can just assure you when we say it’s top of mind, we really mean it.
 It’s top of mind.”

-Elizabeth Whelan told CNN’s Jennifer Hansler on Wednesday that she didn’t want to detract from the effort being made to secure Brittney Griner’s release, but questioned why her family had not received a phone call from Biden and why her brother had not received a letter from the President.
+Elizabeth Whelan told CNN’s Jennifer Hansler on Wednesday that she didn’t want to detract from the effort being made to secure Brittney Griner’s release, but questioned why her family had not received a phone call from Biden and why her brother had not received a letter from the President, noting it appeared the White House was “showing favoritism.”

 “I want Brittney home as much as anybody else does.
 But why is Paul not getting the same type of level of attention?
 Why are the Whelans not getting a call?
 Why is Paul not going to have a letter written by the President?
 (Paul’s) made plenty of statements to the President,” Whelan said.
 “I’m really angry.
 I’m really angry.”